centennial-oss/clipboard-envy/README.md

 In addition to developer tools, Clipboard Envy is great for the average user to do things like:
 - Quickly capture snippets that you don't want to lose, like tracking numbers
-- Blocks of text you need to temporarily stash somewhere while rearranging code or a document
+- Blocks of text you need to temporarily stash somewhere while rearranging an article or paper
 - Frequently used snippets (boilerplate, shell commands, links, public keys, how-to steps)

 ## Features